jsvgoncalves/origindevel/README.md

-Vagrant Fedora 23 openshift Origin V3.
+Vagrant Fedora 23 Openshift Origin V3.
 ---
 **In active development**
 This is an unofficial vagrant Fedora23 Image for openshift origin V3 development.